KristofferK/ConjunctiveNormalForm/README.md

 # ConjunctiveNormalForm
-Determines which boolean-values must be given to a formula to make it pass.
+Determines which boolean-values must be given to a formula to make it satisfiable.

 ## Example
 To test the algorithm, we'll be using the following four formulas